Skip to main content

 • Alabama – Bike riders under 16 must wear helmets statewide.

-• Alaska – Cities in Alaska vary between requiring helmets for riders under 18 and riders under 16.
+• Alaska – Cities in Alaska vary between requiring helmets for riders under 18 and for riders under 16.

 • California – State law requires riders under 18 to wear helmets, including when riding skateboards, scooters, and skates.
+Bicycle passengers under five must wear helmets.

 • Connecticut – State law requires bike riders under 16 to wear helmets.